 Most of the security considerations for IKE Fragmentation are the same as those for base IKEv2 protocol described in [RFC5996].
 This extension introduces Encrypted Fragment Payload to protect content of IKE Message Fragment.
-This allows receiver to individually check authenticity of fragments, thus protecting peers from Denial of Service attack.
+This allows receiver to individually check authenticity of fragments, thus protecting peers from DoS attack.